Does data make the decision, or do you use data to help you make a decision? Your choice will change your company’s relationship with data.

 When to be data-driven vs. data-informed

-Ideally, you’ll use a blend of both data-driven and data-informed in your company.
+Ideally, you’ll use a blend of both data-driven and data-informed in your company to gain a competitive advantage.
 But your choice depends on the circumstance.

-Data-driven is best when decisions can be based on an either/or outcome that uses data.
+Data-driven is best when companies have a big data approach and make decisions based on an either/or outcome that uses data.
 If you’re working on conversion rate optimization, A/B testing, pricing, or other data-based projects, data-driven is the way to go.

 With A/B testing, for example, you’re trying to find an either/or outcome.
 Your answer is either A or B. You can use data to make the decision.
 In that case, there’s no need for your personal experiences.
 Data can drive the decision.

-The key to data-driven decisions is to choose your determining factors ahead of time.
-If you’re A/B testing the color of a button on your website, you need to clearly define what success is — in that case, it might be click-through rate.
+The key to data-driven decisions is to choose your determining factors ahead of time and have a large amount of data on hand.
+If you’re A/B testing the color of a button on your website, you need to clearly define what success is prior to data collection — in that case, it might be click-through rate.

 Data-informed, on the other hand, is best when you’re working on a complex project that requires a number of inputs.
 For example, a new product feature isn’t something you can build solely with data.
 You need feedback from your users, your personal experience, stakeholder input, competitive data, and more.